 These documents must generally describe the scope of the work and a definition of "reimbursable costs" and "nonreimbursable costs."
 They must also designate the fees and other fixed costs upon which prequalified contractors will be invited to submit quotations that will, in turn, serve as the basis of selection.
 Construction documents developed for this mode are available from the Office of the President.

 1.1.5 Other Contracting Modes

-Bids may be solicited under contracting modes other than complete plans and specifications, design-and-build, construction manager, and cost-plus-fee that The Regents decide are in the best interest of the University.
+Bids may be solicited under contracting modes other than complete plans and specifications, design-and-build, construction manager, and cost-plus-fee that the University decides are in the best interest of the University.
 These other modes of contracting may not be used by Facilities unless approval is first obtained from the Office of the President.

 The Public Contract Code requires that documents for the solicitation of bids under other contracting modes allow for uniform bid comparison and that the award be made according to published selection standards.

 There are two primary types of construction contracts: single contracts and multiple prime contracts.
 Variations of these types of contracts involve the participation of a construction manager or project manager.

 1.2.1 The Single Contract and Multiple Prime Contracts

 The single contract is the most commonly used contract type.
 Plans and specifications are prepared by the design professional and become part of the bidding documents.
 A single contractor is then selected by the University to perform the work.
 The single contract is usually the easiest to administer because of its centralization of responsibility, namely, one owner (the University), one contractor, and one construction contract.
 The standard Long Form, Brief Form, and Mini Form construction documents in Part II have been prepared for those cases where a single contract is awarded.